email@example.com // Daddy Issues Studio

 2013 BA Sarah Lawrence College; Bronxville, NY

-In painting, I aim to find and depict versions of a paraíso, which for me is a place that can only exist within the medium of painting–since the materiality of the medium transforms the imagined and the fantastical into a physical object, and the techniques inherent to painting render an infinite motion describing a dream-like or unreal space.
+I aim to find and depict versions of a paraíso, which I imagine as a place that can only exist within the medium of painting–since the materiality of the medium transforms the imagined and the fantastical into a physical object, and the techniques inherent to painting render an infinite motion describing a dream-like or unreal space.

 In painting, I examine the personal stakes involved in memory and identity formation.
 The medium of oil paint echoes the way identity is constructed; by layering images that surround us, both photographs, media, and ephemera, the painting parallels how visual objects overlap to shape our sense of self.